5 Ways to Improve Job Candidate Engagement in Healthcare

 3. Set Clear Expectations

 A candidate should have a realistic expectation of the role prior to interviewing.
 The interview process is the time to elaborate on a nurse’s duties and clear up any questions about the job.
-Healthcare employers can prevent candidate ghosting by clearly outlining the expectations of the role, including responsibilities, working conditions, and compensation as early in the hiring process as possible.
+Clearly outline the expectations of the role, including responsibilities, working conditions, and compensation as early in the hiring process as possible.

 If healthcare employers aren’t upfront about working conditions at their facility, nurses will figure them out quickly.
 Between online resources, social media, and in-person interviews, nurses can easily get a picture of the staffing ratios and conditions in your facility.
-Create clear expectations to ensure the candidates are well-informed and less likely to drop out of the process due to surprises.
+Create clear expectations to ensure the candidates are well-informed.
+This will also help you build trust that can carry into the employer-employee relationship if the candidate is hired.

 4. Improve the Peer Interview Process